CaramelFur/flamerouter/README.md

-# Flamethrower 🔥
+# Flamerouter 🔥

+> I really liked the simplicity of the original [flamethrower](https://github.com/fireship-io/flamethrower), but things were missing and bugs were present.
+So here is my own improved version

-Status: Meme
+Status: Beta

 A 2kB zero-config router and prefetcher that makes a static site feel like a blazingly fast SPA.